-An accomplished television commercial director, Rodwell for the majority of his commercial directing career has specialised in crafting cinematic large-scale commercials for a plethora of emergency services agencies.
+An accomplished commercial director, Rodwell for the majority of his commercial directing career has specialised in crafting large-scale cinematic campaigns for emergency services agencies.
 His body of commercial work has employed a unique balance of cinema verite and conventional production techniques, capturing Rodwell’s sensibilities for executing authenticity and realism.

 Rodwell is currently in early development on two character-driven Australian feature films with Rodwell penning the scripts concurrently and attached to direct both films.

 A graduate of Charles Sturt University, Rodwell received a diverse tertiary education with a bachelor’s degree in Communication.
-Taking a wide interest in an myriad of subject matters across different faculties during his time at university.
+Taking a wide interest in a myriad of subject matters across different faculties during his time at university.